hasibulhasan1542/Obsidian/Science/44 BCS.md

 **Answer:**
 This statement highlights the distinction between the broad category of "bases" and the specific sub-category of "alkalis."
-*   **Base:** A base is a substance that can accept a proton (H⁺ ion) according to the Brønsted-Lowry definition, or a substance that can donate a pair of electrons according to the Lewis definition.
+*   **Base:** A base is a substance that can accept a proton (H⁺ ion) according to the <font color="#ffff00">Brønsted-Lowry</font> definition, or a substance that can donate a pair of electrons according to the Lewis definition.
-*   **Alkali:** An alkali is a specific type of base that is **soluble in water** and produces hydroxide ions (OH⁻) when dissolved.
+*   **Alkali:** An alkali is a specific type of base that is **soluble in water** and produces hydroxide ions ($OH⁻$) when dissolved.

 **Explanation:**
-*   **"All alkalis are bases":** This is true because any substance that dissolves in water to produce OH⁻ ions (an alkali, like NaOH) can also accept a proton, thus fitting the definition of a base.
+*   **"All alkalis are bases":** This is true because any substance that dissolves in water to produce $OH⁻$ ions (an alkali, like NaOH) can also accept a proton, thus fitting the definition of a base.
 *   **"Not all bases are alkalis":** This is also true because many substances act as bases but are **insoluble in water**.
-For example, copper(II) oxide (CuO) is a base because it can react with and neutralize an acid (`CuO + 2HCl → CuCl₂ + H₂O`), but it is not an alkali because it does not dissolve in water.
+For example, copper(II) oxide ($CuO$) is a base because it can react with and neutralize an acid ($CuO + 2HCl → CuCl₂ + H₂O$), but it is not an alkali because it does not dissolve in water.
 Therefore, the set of all bases includes the set of all alkalis, but it also includes many other insoluble bases.

 ---